 Nowadays people use PDF on a large scale for reading, presenting, and many other purposes.
-And many websites store data in a PDF file for viewers to download instead of posting on the web pages, which brings changes to web scraping.
+And many websites store data in a PDF file for viewers to download instead of posting on the web pages, which brings challenges to web scraping.
 You can view, save and print PDF files with ease.
 But the problem is, PDF is designed to keep the integrity of the file.
 It is more like an "electronic paper" format to make sure contents would look the same on any computer at any time.
 So it is difficult to edit a PDF file and export data from it.

 Fortunately, there are some solutions that help extract data from PDF into Excel.

 To be honest, if you’ve only got a handful of PDF documents to extract data from, manual copy & paste is a fast way.
 Just open every single document, select the text you want to extract, copy & paste to the Excel file.

 Sometimes when you need to copy a table, you may need to paste it to Word document first and then copy and paste from Word to Excel to have a structured table.

 Obviously, this method is tedious when you have tons of files.
 It would be much better to let dedicated tools to automate the whole job.

 5 Recommended PDF to Excel Converters